compsy/u-can-act/projects/sport-data-valley/README.md

 MAILGUN_API_HOST=api.eu.mailgun.net
 ```

-This mayh break some of the jwt-auth specs.
+This may break some of the jwt-auth specs.
 If you want to run these while having this configuration, you need to uncomment some lines in `config/environments/test.rb`.
 See that file for more information.